testem/testem/README.md

 Let's say you want to serve `tests.html` at the top level url '/tests.html', all the Javascripts under '/js' and all the css under '/css' you can use the "routes" option to do that

-    routes:
-        /tests.html: public/tests.html
-        /js: src
-        /css: css
+    "routes": {
+        "/tests.html": "public/tests.html",
+        "/js": "src",
+        "/css": "css"
+    }

 DIY: Use Any Test Framework
 ---------------------------

 If you want to use Testem with a test framework that's not supported out of the box, you can write your own custom test framework adapter.
 See [customAdapter.js](https://github.com/airportyh/testem/blob/master/examples/custom_adapter/customAdapter.js) for an example of how to write a custom adapter.

-Then, to use it, in your `testem.yml` simply set
+Then, to use it, in your config file simply set

-    framework: custom
+    "framework": "custom"

 And then make sure you include the adapter code in your test suite and you are ready to go.
 Here for the [full example](https://github.com/airportyh/testem/tree/master/examples/custom_adapter).